preciofishbone/OmniaDocsG2/general-assets/layout-explorer/clipboard-sections-blocks/index.rst

 .. image:: clipboard-76.png

-Layout templates, the third icon from the top in the image above, is only available when editing page types.
-The other three options are available for pages as well.
+Layout templates, not visible in the image above, is only available when editing page types.
+The other three options are available for pages as well, as shown here.

 Add a section or block to the clipboard
 *****************************************